housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 ## Service

 To get some real data, we need to interface with the API.
-Create a service responsible for this by placing it within a `/service` directory:
+Create a service for this by placing it in a `/service` directory:

 {% highlight javascript %}
 // src/app/service/iceandfire.service.ts